MorphZG/learn_code/python_learning/100_days_of_code/40 capstone p2 Flight club/readme.md

 ## My notes

 [Replit page](https://replit.com/@MorphZG) holds a few `input()` lines and sends a json payload to Sheety.io endpoint.
 All it asks for is first name, last name and double confirmation of email address.
+I have created a local copy as `replit_code_copy.py`

 To minimize the number of requests to Sheety.io i will still use my .json files to store the flight data. `DataManager` class defines methods to handle reading and updating local .json files but also downloading and uploading data to a google spreadsheet.
 That way i can use both local and online storage of flight data.
 For now i will work with local .json files.